 There are going to be times in our business or organization when things go wrong.
 As much as we try, there are going to be bloopers, mistakes, things that go awry, and things that are simply just out of our control.
-Trust me when I say, that as a type A personality who thrives on control, organization, and perfection…this SUCKS!
+Trust me when I say that as a type A personality who thrives on control, organization, and perfection…this SUCKS!
 We work SO hard to develop our brand.
-A tremendous amount of thought and planning goes into our mission, vision and ideals that make the foundation of our business.
-We pour ourselves over what we want to offer our customers and we all know that it takes an incredible amount of effort to build a good reputation and it takes just ONE mishap to ruin your name.
-It’s a sad truth; no matter how GOOD you are, one BAD experience can taint your brand, business and name.
-The other truth is that it doesn’t matter what YOUR perception of the experience is, it only matters how your CUSTOMER perceives the experience.
+A tremendous amount of thought and planning goes into our mission, vision, and ideals that make up the foundation of our business.
+We pour ourselves into what we want to offer our customers, and we all know that it takes an incredible amount of effort to build a good reputation, and it takes just one mishap to ruin your name.
+It’s a sad truth; no matter how good you are, one bad experience can taint your brand, business, and name.
+The other truth is that it doesn’t matter what your perception of the experience is.
+It only matters how your CUSTOMER perceives the experience.

-Yesterday, I heard that someone was unhappy with my company.
+Some time ago, I heard that someone was unhappy with my company.
 (For those that don’t know, I own private early learning/preschools/childcare centers).
-While the parent didn’t specifically address her concerns with my site director or teachers, she did speak to a third party that just happened to know me personally.
+While the parent didn’t specifically address her concerns with my site director or teachers, she did speak to a third party who just happened to know me personally.
 When the third party heard the story of the parent’s “misfortune” with my program, she immediately told me what she heard.
-So how I do I respond?
+So, how do I respond?

 There are many options in how I could respond to this situation.
 The initial emotional response was panic and fear.

 “Oh no!
-Someone is talking bad about my program!
-I’m DOOOOOOOMED”
+Someone is talking badly about my program!
+I’m DOOMED!”

-I could do nothing.
+- I could do nothing.
 Inaction is Action.
-In this response, there’s absolutely zero control or attempt in saving my company reputation or name.
+In this response, there’s absolutely zero control or attempt to save my company’s reputation or name.

-I could be defensive and/or dismissive.
-I could easily say, “well, they didn’t tell me they were unhappy so shame on them and good riddance.”
+- I could be defensive and/or dismissive.
+I could easily say, “Well, they didn’t tell me they were unhappy, so shame on them, and good riddance.”
 Here, I blame the family for their perceived bad experience with my business.
-Little control over saving my company’s reputation, but in this frame of mind, that’s their problem, not mine. (although in the long run, this is very much my problem!)
+I have little control over saving my company’s reputation, but in this frame of mind, that’s their problem, not mine. (although, in the long run, this is very much my problem!)

-I could apologize, offer to refund their money and hope they don’t speak ill of my business.
-In this scenario, I would do everything possible to show them that I accept my fault and am willing to do ANYTHING to make it right.
-The downside to this is that it doesn’t open discussion to the fact that as the parents, they also need to take some accountability in communicating if they have specific needs that were not being met.
+- I could apologize, offer to refund their money, and hope they don’t speak ill of my business.
+In this scenario, I would do everything possible to show them I accept my fault and am willing to do ANYTHING to make it right.
+The downside is that it doesn’t open discussion to the fact that, as the parents, they also need to take some accountability in communicating if they have specific needs that are not being met.
 It could potentially set me up to portray my business as weak.

 I wasn’t really feeling very good about any of those options.
-I saw the potential downsides to all of them and still did not feel a great sense of “control” over the reputation of my company.
-How can I respond so EVERYONE wins?
+I saw the potential downsides to all of them and still did not feel a great sense of “control” over my company’s reputation.
+HOW CAN I RESPOND SO EVERYONE WINS?

-I had to pause and think; What is my mission?
+I had to pause and think: What is my mission?
 How do I want my business to be perceived?
-What’s the truth of the situation? (remember, perception is different than truth; so when you look at truth you must look at FACTS) What does the parent want/need?
+What’s the truth of the situation?
+Remember, perception is different than truth, so when you look at truth, you must also look at facts.
+What does the parent want/need?
 How can I support the values of my business?

 Problem:

-- Needs were perceived as not being met by customer.
+- Needs were perceived as not being met by the customer.

 - Customer withdrew business from my company, stating “they didn’t feel it was the right fit”.